 Grade 9: Ancient Art History | Drawing and Calligraphy

 Grade 10: Late Roman and Early European Art History | Pastels and Colors

 Grade 11: Late Gothic, Renaissance, and Baroque Art History | Oils

 Grade 12: Classical, Romantic, and Modern Art History | Oils

 The dramatic arts are particularly powerful in our present culture where movies and the media are often the primary source of knowledge and ideas for many young people.
-It is imperative that students learn as much as possible about this potent art form.
 Drama involves the study of how words are brought to life, and in order to successfully do this on stage the actor must learn to see the work as a whole, to understand the author’s vision and the time in which it was written.
 In other words, the actor must learn to be a good literary critic, philosopher, and historian.
 Drama ties together the information students learn in the classroom and asks them to actively participate in its performance.